 Next, create a list (e.g. elephant) with four zeros in it.
 Then use the random package to assign to elephant[IDXGender] either 'm' or 'f'.
-Then assign to elephant[IDXAge] the age parameter (not a random number, but the value contained in the age parameter).
+Then assign to elephant[IDXAge] the age parameter (not a random number).

 If the elephant is female, then, if the elephant is of breeding age (older than juvenile age and less than or equal to the maximum age), test if the elephant is pregnant (the probability the elephant is pregnant is 1.0 / calvingInterval).
 If the elephant is pregnant, pick a random number between 1 and 22 and assign that to the IDXMonthsPregnant position in the elephant list.
 This will be three nested if-statements.